jackellenberger/infinite-emoji-discord-bot/README.md

   * You will need to set your DISCORD_BOT_TOKEN environment variable to get that workin.
 1. Talk to emojibot.
 Share your secrets with them.
 1. Send me your emojilists.
 Information wants to be free.

+### Permissions

+Bestow the following permissions on your bot for it to function:
+- Send Messages - For when you want to list emoji, etc
+- Embed Links - For when you want to expand emoji to their source urls
+- Manage Emojis - Adding and deleting Emoji - Yes, this will delete your emoji if you run out.